dcostiuc/car-crashers/README.md

   Due to the nature of the game, you will still inevitably crash around a certain point even with the AI's help.
 </details>

-Press `p` while playing as the car to pause the game, and press `p` again or click `Continue` to resume.

-Press `q` while playing as the car to quit the game, or click on `Quit` whenever it is shown.

-Press `b` to go back from the high-score screen to the game over screen, or click on the `Back` button.